Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 ### Understanding Anomaly Detection

 Anomalies are rare occurrences that deviate significantly from typical patterns in data, often indicating critical insights or potential issues.
 Identifying anomalies accurately is challenging, particularly with high-dimensional or unstructured health-related datasets.
 Misclassifying anomalies as normal, or vice versa, can have serious implications, especially in healthcare settings.
 Point anomalies represent individual data points that are markedly different from others.
 In a medical context, this could be a sudden spike in a patient’s heart rate or an unexpected lab test result outside normal ranges.
 Contextual anomalies are observations that are unusual in a specific context but may appear normal otherwise.
-For instance, a slight rise in blood pressure might be normal for a healthy adult but anomalous for a child.
+For instance, a slight rise in blood pressure might be normal for a healthy adult but not for a child.
 Collective anomalies involve groups of observations that collectively deviate from the norm.
 Examples in healthcare include patterns of symptoms in patients indicating an outbreak of a rare disease or a cluster of abnormal readings in ICU monitors suggesting equipment malfunction or systemic health deterioration.

-Detecting such anomalies requires tailored approaches depending on the data and anomaly type.
-R provides a robust ecosystem for anomaly detection, offering statistical, machine learning, and deep learning methods to tackle these challenges effectively.
+Detecting such anomalies requires appropriate approaches depending on the data and anomaly type.
+The R sofware provides an ecosystem for anomaly detection, offering statistical, machine learning, and deep learning methods.
 These tools empower healthcare professionals to uncover anomalies, enabling timely interventions and improved patient outcomes.